I said to my wife, “Am I driving straight?” I felt as if I was weaving, not quite in control. I felt dizzy and heard clicking noises in my ears.

 Three weeks later I returned to work.
-Eighteen years later, I have had one sick day.
+Twenty years later, I have had two sick days.

 I’ve watched my children grow up.
-They are twenty-one and twenty-three now–both finished college.
-My daughter is engaged to be married.
+They are twenty-two and twenty-four now–both finished college.
 My wife is still by my side, and I’m thankful for each day.

 So what does a brain tumor story tell us about audits?
 (You may, at this point, be thinking: they did cook the wrong part.)

 It’s easy to overlook the obvious.
 Maybe we don’t want to see a red flag (I didn’t want to believe I had a tumor).
 It might slow us down.
 But an audit is not purely about finishing and billing.
 It’s about gathering proper evidential matter to support the opinion.
 To do less is delinquent and dangerous.

 If you can’t gain appropriate audit evidence one way, seek another.
 Don’t simply push forward, using the same procedures year after year.
 The doctor in Atlanta was a surgeon, so his solution was surgery.
 His answer was based on his tools, his normal procedures.
 If you’ve always used a hammer, try a wrench.